The Ledger Intelligence System

 Capability Bands

-Bands keep the reading from drifting into hype — reserved for reliable capability, real deployment, and measurable effects.
+Bands keep the reading from drifting into hype — reserved for measurable capability, deployment, and system effects.

 BandConditionMeaningTrigger Examples